rshubham2001/Digital-Clock/README.md

 It uses HTML, CSS and JavaScript.
 Time for difference zone is displayed by using API, provided by 'timzonedb'.
 This API is for Non-commercial use only.
+It is recommended to open this page in a Computer,Laptop or a device with large screen.